IRCraziestTaxi/typeorm-linq-repository/README.md

 Wraps TypeORM repository pattern and QueryBuilder using fluent, LINQ-style queries.

 ## What's New
-I am very pleased to anounce lots of new functionality in version 1.0.0-alpha.11!
+I am very pleased to anounce lots of new functionality since version 1.0.0-alpha.11!

 ### Latest Changes
+In version 1.0.0-alpha.23, a bug was fixed in which a call to the `where` method on a non-joined query with multiple joins in the property selector (i.e. `.where(p => p.comments.map(c => c.User.email))`) would use the wrong alias and throw an error.

 As of version 1.0.0-alpha.22:

 * Checking for existence or absence of relations in an array of relations (or existence or absense of relations that meet a certain condition) is now supported!